TheOdinProject/curriculum/nodeJS/express/controllers.md

 module.exports = { getAuthorById };
 ```

-The file name, content, and location aren't important here, they only serve to illustrate that we're using a database query function to retrieve an author by their ID.
+The file name, content, and location aren't important here.
+This is just a quick mock "database" and query function so we can call it in a controller.

-Then for the controller, create the following file:
+Then for the controller, create the following file within a `controllers` folder:

 ```javascript
 // controllers/authorController.js